 If you move, you must report your new address as soon as possible.
-You may change your address by visiting in person, calling or e-mailing to OPUA.
+You may change your address by (calling, e-mailing opua@gov.fm, writing to OPUA).
 DO NOT DELAY in reporting these changes.

 AM I ELIGIBLE FOR PUA AND FPUC?